simulated-tea/Construct2-RubberBand/README.md

 ## State
 The current implementation is functional.

-There do not (yet?) exist any Expressions or Actions beyond the bare minimum.
-No performance optimizations have been done so far.
+No hard performance optimizations have been done so far.

 ### Known issues
 * collision checks not yet implemented